-Families in Nature would like to offer your community, school district, city, business, organization, or collaborative the opportunity to host Guide Training in your own location, taught by FIN staff.
-This in-person Guide Development Program typically includes two days of camping, learning and exploring with a like-minded community who believes in the power of shared time in nature.
-Shorter one day sessions are also available.
+Families in Nature would like to offer your community, school, school district, city, business, organization, or collaborative the opportunity to host Guide Training in your own location, taught by FIN staff.
+This in-person Guide Development Program is customizable to meet your needs.
+Our traditional training includes two days of camping and learning, but shorter one day sessions are also available.

-- Four training modules, including why families need nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods and best practices, Leave No Trace principles, outdoor skill development, raising up the next generation of conservation leaders, how to inspire hope and a love of nature, and more.
+- Information and inspiration to take students and families out into nature, including why people need nature, how to teach hope and foster a love of nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods, outdoor skill development, raising up the next generation of conservation leaders, and more.

 - Inspiration and knowledge to help you create your own Nature Community.

-- Specific training on how to create your own Campus Campout Program based on FIN’s campus campouts program for schools and other community organizations.
+- Training on FIN’s campus campouts program for schools and other community organizations.

 - Individual and small-group mentorship opportunities during and after training.